 We've all had sleepless nights that left us groggy and useless the next day, right?
 Sleep is a funny thing sometimes, and it can elude us for all kinds of reasons—both within our control or beyond.

 Whether it's from late nights at the club, skyrocketing stress levels, or deep-rooted health issues, sleep deprivation and insomnia are never fun the following morning.
-Even worse when they're for life.
+Even worse when they're for life!

-10. Sleepwalk With Me (2012)
+15. Sleepwalk With Me (2012)

-In this feature-length exercise in breaking the fourth wall, Matt tells us the story of how he started sleepwalking.
+Mike Birbiglia writes, directs, and stars in this indie comedy that might have flown under your radar.
+In this feature-length exercise in breaking the fourth wall, he plays a fictionalized version of himself named Matt and tells us the story of how he started sleepwalking.

 Matt wakes up in increasingly dangerous situations, like the time he jolts awake in shards of glass—from jumping out of a window.

 Although it never gets to the severity seen in Side Effects, Matt does end up having to buy a sleeping bag to restrict his movements.